grea09/color/article/article.md

 A proper plan $O^P$ of a set of operators $O$ is a labelled directed graph that binds two operators with the causal link $o_1 \xrightarrow{f} o_2$ iff it exists at least a unifying fluent $f \in eff(o_1) \cap pre(o_2)$ between them.
 </div>

 This definition was inspired by the notion of domain causal graph as explained in [@gobelbecker_coming_2010] and originally used as heuristic in [@helmert_fast_2006].
-Causal graphs has fluents as their nodes and operators as their edges.
-Proper plans are the oposite : an *operator dependency graph* for a set of actions.
+Causal graphs have fluents as their nodes and operators as their edges.
+Proper plans are the opposite : an *operator dependency graph* for a set of actions.
 A similar structure was used in [@smith_postponing_1993] that builds the operator dependency graph of goals and uses precondition nodes instead of labels.
 This structure is very useful for getting information on the *shape of a problem*.
 This shape leads to an intuition based on the potential usefulness or hurtfulness of operators.
 Cycles in this graph denote the dependencies of operators.
 We call *co-dependent* several operators that form a cycle.
 If the cycle is made of only one operator (self-loops), then it is called *auto-dependent*.

 While building this proper plan, we need a **providing map** that indicates, for each fluent, the list of operators that can provide it.
-This is a simpler version of the causal graphs that is reduced as an associative table that is easier to update.
-The list of provider can be sorted in order to drive resolver selection.
+This is a simpler version of the causal graphs that is reduced as an associative table easier to update.
+The list of provider can be sorted in order to drive resolver selection (cf. @sec:selection).
 A **needing map** is also built but isn't used in further mechanisms.
 We note $\Delta^P$ the proper plan built with the set of operators in the domain $\Delta$.
+In the @fig:properplan we illustrate the application of this mechanism on our example from @fig:example.
+Continuous lines are the *domain proper plan*.

 ![Diagram of the proper plan of example domain.
 In full arrows the proper plan as computed during domain compilation time and in dotted arrows the dependencies added to inject the initial and goal steps.](graphics/properplan.svg){#fig:properplan}

-In the @fig:properplan we illustrate the application of this mechanism on our example from @fig:example.
-Continuous lines are the *domain proper plan*.
-This particular proper plan, noted $\Delta^P$, is built with the information provided by the planning domain.

-The generation of the proper plan is based upon the previous definition: It will explore the operators space and build a providing and needing map that gives the provided and needed fluents for each operator.
+The generation of the proper plan is based upon the previous definition.
+It will explore the operators space and build a providing and needing map that gives the provided and needed fluents for each operator.
 Once done it will iterate on every precondition and search for a satisfying cause in order to add the causal link to the proper plan.
 The @alg:properplan details this procedure.

 <div id="alg:properplan" class="algorithm" name="Proper plan generation and update algorithm" >
 \footnotesize